 be able to commit to a one year appointment

 USF has partnered with the San Francisco Paramedic Association (SFPA) and offers a 2 unit credit course through the College of Arts and Sciences (Biology 205.01 EMT Training # 22516), an EMT B course, three times a year.
 The course is held at the San Francisco Paramedics Association offices at 657 Mission Street, Suite 302.
 USF sponsors 20 students annually for additional course costs not covered by tuition credit.

-If you are already a certified EMT or you do not get your EMT-Basic certification at USF through SFPA, you are still in luck.
+If you are already a certified EMT or you did not get your EMT-Basic certification at USF through SFPA, you are just as welcome.
 Many community colleges offer EMT training classes either during the regular school year or during the summer.
-Any student who successfully completes an outside EMT-Basic course and receives California EMS certification is allowed to apply for a position with EMR services.
+Any student who successfully completes an outside EMT-Basic course and receives a California EMS certification is allowed to apply for a position with EMRS.
 Applicants will be evaluated on several criteria, including knowledge of required skills and topics.
 Once accepted, EMTs will attend membership orientation, submit health, background and certification clearance and fulfill observer shifts.
 Upon successful completion of these tasks, they will be granted full squad membership.